pefarrell/pefarrell.github.io/index.md

 <p>2025-09-15: Boris Andrews will talk in a minisymposium on "New generation methods for numerical challenges in curl-div problems: Maxwell, MD, and derived models" at <a href="https://cage.ugent.be/acomen2025/">the ACOMEN conference</a>, organised by the <a href="https://erc-nemesis.eu/">PIs of the NEMESIS ERC project</a>, Jérôme Droniou, Daniele A. Di Pietro, Lourenço Beirão da Veiga, and Paola F. Antonietti.</p>

+<p>2025-09-11: I will give <a href="https://www.mittag-leffler.se/seminar/patrick-farrell-tba/">a research seminar at the Institut Mittag-Leffler</a>.</p>

+<p>2025-09-10: I will give introductory lectures to the finite element method at the Institut Mittag-Leffler.</p>

+<h2 id="news">News</h2>

-<p>2025-09-07: I will attend the <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> thematic programme at the Institut Mittag-Leffler in Stockholm, Sweden.
+<p>2025-09-07: I attended the <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> thematic programme at the Institut Mittag-Leffler in Stockholm, Sweden.
 The organisers are
   <a href="https://www.kth.se/profile/akto">Anna-Karin Tornberg</a>,
   <a href="https://www.kth.se/profile/sara7">Sara Zahedi</a>, and
   <a href="https://users.oden.utexas.edu/~pgm/">Per-Gunnar Martinsson</a>, and
   <a href="https://mox.polimi.it/people/alfio-quarteroni/">Alfio Quarteroni</a>.</p>

-<h2 id="news">News</h2>

 <p>2025-09-06: I attended the <a href="https://numpde.kaust.edu.sa/camwa50">50th Anniversary of Computers & Mathematics with Applications</a> workshop in Heidelberg, Germany.</p>